 Powder coating is when a dry powder is evenly applied to a clean surface.
 Then, the object is heated, turning the powder into a thin film.
 Acrylic, polyester, nylon, vinyl, epoxy, and urethane powders are available.
 Powders are applied using an electrostatic spray process.
 The electrically conductive object is sprayed with a charged, non-conducting powder.

 3. Organic Coating

-A cost effective way to protect against rust is using an organic coating which form a barrier against corrosive elements.
-Oil based coatings are ideal for preventing penetration of water and oxygen.
+A cost effective way to protect against rust is using an organic coating which forms a barrier against corrosive elements.
+Oil based coatings are ideal for preventing the penetration of water and oxygen.